AztecProtocol/aztec-packages/docs/docs/developers/aztecjs/guides/test.md

 ## Import relevant libraries

+You will need to import `aztecjs` package.
+This is an example of some functions and types you might need in your test:

+#include_code imports /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

+You should also import the Typescript class you generated from the `codegen`:

+#include_code import_contract /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

 ## Run local sandbox and fetch it in your TS

 You will need to run your sandbox locally to test against it: